 Next to my stove is a deep and narrow cupboard where I store spices and seasonings.
 It is very handy, but tiny containers tend to get lost and are hard to see.
 I found these Spice Gripper Strips on Amazon and they work great.

-The peel and stick adhesive on the back of these strips is VERY strong, so make sure to place them where you want them.
-The clips hold the containers firmly, but it is easy to remove and replace the items.
+The peel and stick adhesive on the back of these strips is very strong, so make sure to place them where you want them.
+The clips hold the containers firmly, but it is easy to remove and replace the items held there.

 Other Ways to Use Cupboard Doors

-Even without the wire system, cupboard door backs can become a handy place to post calendars, phone lists, frequently used recipes, instruction sheets and other useful information.
+Even without the wire system, cupboard door backs can become a handy place to display calendars, phone lists, frequently used recipes, instruction sheets and other useful information.
 A little tape hold things in place.

 Get rid of clutter by using those hidden places to organize the things you want to find easily.